Kyoto Seeks To Guard Geishas From Tourist paparazzi - UrduPoint

 But Mark said the new restrictions would be difficult to police.
 "You can make rules, but you can't keep them," he said.

-Resident Testsuo Nishizawa, who owns a bar and event space, said he thought the new rules were "a good thing".
+Resident Tetsuo Nishizawa, who owns a bar and event space, said he thought the new rules were "a good thing".

 "It is important to clarify what is allowed and what is not," he told AFP.